MarwanElKhodary/marwan.world/src/pages/post/making-the-pc-game.md

 - There was a large number of iterations between design and implementation, factor this when building a somewhat-complex program

 ## Final Thoughts

+- I could not have done this without Yasemin's help as a designer, which eliminates almost trivial problems to them such as fonts, color schemes and of course, the custom PC parts
+- In the future, when I have a more well-rounded repertoire as a developer, I would like to work on a barebones website similar to [David Winer's](https://davewiner.com/)
+- I am extremely proud and happy with how my first personal website ended up turning out
+- It is impressive to me how developers can work on *multiple* personal projects on top of their full time jobs, as well as juggle sleep, social life and excercise

+If you've made it this far, thank you so much for reading!